Montreal Metro: Maintenance and repair facilities

 Heavy work trains are hauled with sizeable tractors, such as this 1966 "Duplex".
 Traction is effected through the rubber-tired wheels and guidance through the retractable flanged wheel.
 This tractor can also operate on the road.

 Rolling stock maintenance is effected in five facilities in four locations.
 Two small tracks are located at Montmorency and Beaugrand garages, and two large are at the Plateau d'Youville facility.
-A fifth facility was constructed at the Cote-Vertu garage.
+A fifth facility was constructed at the Côte-Vertu garage.

 The only repair facility for the Montreal Metro is the Atelier Plateau d'Youville, located at the intersection of Crémazie (part of Trans-Canada Highway) and Saint-Laurent Boulevards.
 Built alongside the first segment and opened in October 1966 on the site of a former streetcar depot, it is a large above-ground facility that provides major repairs to Metro cars and is the main base for the track assembly workshops (where track sections are pre-assembled prior to installation).
 The two-way service tunnel connecting the network to the Youville portal gate is found between Crémazie and Sauvé stations.
 Formerly, the Atelier Plateau d'Youville was connected to the Canadian national rail network with a connecting track to the CN St Laurent Subdivision, which was mainly used for delivery of MR-63 trains.